 Age: 36-43 Skin: Other Hair: Other Eyes: Other

 This product works great if you want a cleaser that is really and truly moisturizing.
 I use a small blob massaged across my face with warm water, light swipe with a tissue or saluxe clothe, and this stuff removes even the most tenacious makeup.
 Feels like a tradtional cold cream, but it contains sodium borate, which is probably why it removes product so efficiently.
 It does leave a serious layer of residue, which feels moisturizing and leaves my skin very soft.
 However, I don't use this on nights I use skincare products w/actives b/c I think it probably leaves a barriar film.
 Smells strongly of jasmine, which doesn't bother me, but may bother some.
 I'm an esthetician and I like to use this for facials on clients with dry/mature skin.
+It is perfect for the the first cleanse in a tradtional facial as the residue comes off by the end of the treatment.
 Comes in a huge tub.
 Hate this.
 Tube packaging much preferrred.
 Still a great product for estheticians though b/c it feels and smells very luxe, but actually costs about $5.00 at Sally's.
 Will repurchase though I certainly don't like to use this every night.

 Age: 18 & Under Skin: Normal, Fair Hair: Blond Eyes: Brown